msaexplorer.export

 Parameters

-- stat_data: list of stat values
+- stat_data: position statistic dataclass or list/array of values

 - seperator: seperator for values and index